Asashou/notes/01_Python_basics/01_Python_basics.md

         - `range(n)` generates values 0 to n-1
             - "give me the first 10 integers"
             - better interpretation: "give me the integer values between fenceposts 0 to n"
-            - Like C, Python is "0-based", vs. Matlab being "1-based"
+            - Python is "0-based" like C, Matlab is "1-based"
             - this convention is useful later for something called "slicing"
         - `range(1, n)` generates values 1 to n-1
         - `range(3, n, 2)` generates values 3 to n-1 in steps of 2